openlegend/core-rules/core/SRD.md

 echolocation, heat vision, divine insight, or extraordinarily heightened senses. \newline

-**Effect:** The Blinded bane does not adversely affect you and you are able to see normally even in conditions of little or no light.
+**Effect:** The Blinded bane does not adversely affect your target and they are able to see normally even in conditions of little or no light.
 Blindsight can also potentially counter invisibility, though the GM will have to decide if the source creating the blindsight is appropriate to counter the source